 Home Remedies for Earaches #10 – Honey

 Honey, either local and raw or manuka, is another treatment suggested by Earth Clinic users.
-The honey is swabbed gently around the perimeter of the ear canal.
+Swab honey gently around the perimeter of the ear canal.

 Home Remedies for Earaches #11 – Hot Herbal Tea